 Acceptance to the graduate program requires a separate application.
 During their junior year, eligible students will be advised by their academic departments to apply.

-Knowledge of multiple languages and intercultural competencies enhance any occupation and offer graduates many career opportunities.
+Knowledge of multiple languages and intercultural competencies enhances any occupation and offers graduates many career opportunities.
 Language-intensive careers include:

 - foreign service officer

 - multilingual administrative professional

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: